The General tab contains the majority of LearnDash’s global settings. It is organized into the following sections.

 0 to disable pagination and show all items.

-- Default per page: This setting will become the default for all courses, shortcodes & widgets.
+- WP Profile: This setting will become the default for all courses, shortcodes & widgets.
 If you’d like to change this on a course-by-course basis, you can override it in the course display settings.

 The following per page settings apply to user profiles in the WordPress admin area (USERS > ALL USERS, click on “Edit”), as well as LearnDash widgets that display course & quiz information.